ferdodo/react-resume/README.md

 ## Start with Docker

-Use the command `make` to build and run the project with docker.
+Use the command `docker-compose up` to build and run the project with docker.

 Open a browser to http://localhost:4321.